European bank stocks slide as more firms cut Russia ties

 ANALYSIS-Confusion, but not panic, reigns in global finance in Russia’s wake

-(Reporting by Carolyn Cohn and Huw Jones, Additional reporting by Sachin Ravikumar in Bengaluru, Sudip Kar-Gupta in Paris, Brenna Hughes Neghaiwi in Zurich and Joice Alves in London, Writing by Iain Withers; edinting by Kirsten Donovan and Jason Neely)
+(Reporting by Carolyn Cohn and Huw Jones; Additional reporting by Sachin Ravikumar in Bengaluru, Tom Sims in Frankfurt, Sudip Kar-Gupta in Paris, Brenna Hughes Neghaiwi in Zurich and Joice Alves and Saikat Chatterjee in London; Writing by Iain Withers; Editing by Kirsten Donovan and Jason Neely)

 ((Iain.Withers@thomsonreuters.com;))